 You must be a British citizen to apply for some posts, particularly those related to security and intelligence.
 Check on the individual scheme pages.

-Eligibility requirements are explained in more detail in the Civil Service nationality rules.
+Nationality requirements are explained in more detail in the Civil Service nationality rules.

 Any civil servant can apply to the Fast Stream alongside external candidates.
 The selection process is exactly the same, but in some situations you may not need a degree to be eligible to apply.
 Please refer to the individual scheme pages to identify which schemes allow degree exemption for Civil Servants.

 We accept applications from candidates with overseas degrees, provided that they can supply evidence that their degree is at a comparable level to that required by the Fast Stream scheme(s) applied for.
 The onus (including any costs) of providing appropriate documentation is on the candidate.
 The National Academic Recognition Information Centre (NARIC) provides information about the comparability of different international qualifications.
 We would not normally ask for such evidence until you had been declared successful: it would then be required for our pre-appointment checks.